thespxwn/thespxwn/README.md

 - People who I blocked, unfriended(WITH REASON)
 - ALFREDS PLAYHOUSE DNI.
 - Smiling friends (THIS ONLY GOES TO ME, not headmates)
-- ENDOS BIG BIG DNI.
+- FAKECLAIMERS BIG BIG DNI.
 - CREEPS, WEIRDOS, PDFS LARGE DNI!!
 - RACISMS , HOMOPHOBIA, ANYTHING ALONG THE LINES OF A BASIC DNI, DONT.
 - TALKING ABOUT PAST TRAUMA.